google/keytransparency/docs/design-improvements.md

 ## Account Recovery

-To provide a solution that can be deployed to users of all skill-sets without the risk of account loss a robust and flexible account recovery mechanism is needed.
+To provide a solution that can be deployed to users of all skill-sets without the risk of account loss, a robust and flexible account recovery mechanism is needed.
 Our goal is to enable users as well as authorized third-parties to facilitate account recovery while retaining the transparency properties of the log.

 ## Multiple Apps

-To support more than one product, eventually even third party products, we needed a data structure that would support multiple apps.
-We have proposed one such [data structure](https://github.com/google/key-transparency/blob/master/core/proto/keytransparency_v1_types/keytransparency_v1_types.proto#L40) and will be iterating as we gain experience and feedback.
+To support more than one product, eventually even third-party products, we needed a data structure that would support multiple apps.
+We have proposed one such [data structure](https://github.com/google/key-transparency/blob/master/core/proto/keytransparency_v1_types/keytransparency_v1_types.proto#L40) and will be iterating as we gain experience and recieve feedback.

 ## References
 *   [Why Making Jonny's Key Management Transparent Is So Challenging ](https://freedom-to-tinker.com/2016/03/31/why-making-johnnys-key-management-transparent-is-so-challenging/)